 When talking about bamboo, most of us think that they are a versatile plant that pandas eat as snacks.
 Some of you might also think of bamboo as something that people install as furniture or flooring for a new house.
 The bamboo fiber in its natural state is capable of wicking away moisture.

 It’s also durable and hypoallergenic as it is silky.
 All of these qualities combine to make bamboo an excellent material for adding to bedding like pillows and sheets.
-The industry standard for bamboo bedding is set by Cariloha (link to Amazon storefront).
-They offer high-quality and eco-friendly bamboo sheets that are some of the softest available on the market.
+The industry standard for bamboo bedding is set by a few of the best bamboo sheet brands.
+All of them offer high-quality and eco-friendly bamboo sheets that are some of the softest available on the market.

 You may be surprised to discover that the bamboo plant has natural antimicrobial and antibacterial properties.
 You can learn a lot about your purchased product’s benefits by taking a more in-depth look at the manufacturing process the particular company uses for its bamboo sheets.
 Companies that use bamboo to create their bedsheets mostly have reliable scientific evidence that testifies that they used bamboo fiber for making the sheets.